 Sacramento, CA 95814

-RE: SUPPORT SB 320 (Leyva) – College Student Right to Access Act
+RE: SB 320 (Leyva) – College Student Right to Access Act

-I am writing on behalf of the American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, to let you know that we strongly support your proposed legislation Senate Bill 320.
-This bill will increase access to reproductive health services for students at public universities by providing medication abortion on campus at student health centers.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports legislation SB 320 (Leyva) to increase access to reproductive health services for students at public universities by providing medication abortion on campus at student health centers.

 California ensures adequate funding for the provision of medication abortion through Medi-Cal and requires private insurance to ensure coverage.
 Yet, no student health care center at California’s public universities currently provides medication abortion services, despite how clinically simple the service is to offer.
 Students seeking this basic reproductive health care must travel off campus to access abortion care – often with serious logistical and financial barriers.
 According to recent studies at UCSF, over half (51%) of students across the UC and CSU systems are low-income (defined as qualifying for a Pell Grant).
 For those students, paying out-of-pocket at a clinic, securing reliable transportation, missing school and work to determine options and getting to a clinic are significant burdens.
 Moreover, after a student identifies a clinic they wait an average of a week for an appointment at the closest clinic to campus.
 Delaying abortion due to appointment availability may make a student ineligible for medication abortion, may increase the cost of the procedure, and may increase the risk of side effects or complications.